knr1/ch.quantasy.iot.mqtt.gateway.tutorial/README.md

 ...

-Please note: If Servants are actively cross-orchestring some service-instance(s) (i.e. via their intents), the system will eventually become unmaintainable.
 Hint: Try to maintain a clear hierarchy without active-cross-orchestration.
 Servants might be controlled by 'super-servants'.
 Hint: Try not to create a hierarchy that is too deep (i.e. deeper than three levels).
 The system will become unmaintainable.